Joan, Lady of Wales

-Joan, Lady of Wales and Lady of Snowdon, also known by her Welsh name often written as Siwan (said, approximately /sɪuːan/) (c.
-1191/92 – February 1237) was the illegitimate daughter of King John of England, and was the wife of Llywelyn the Great, Prince of Wales (initially King of Gwynedd), effective ruler of all of Wales.
+Joan, Lady of Wales and Lady of Snowdon, also known by her Welsh name Siwan (said, approximately /sɪuːan/) (c.
+1191/92 – 2 February 1237) was an illegitimate daughter of King John of England, and the wife of Llywelyn the Great, Prince of Wales (initially King of Gwynedd), effective ruler of all of Wales.
 Joan or Siwan in Welsh has been referred to as both "Lady of Wales" and "Princess of Wales".

 Early life

-Joan should not be confused with her half-sister, Joan, Queen consort of Scotland.
+Joan should not be confused with her half-sister, Joan, Queen of Scotland.

 Little is known about her early life.
 Her mother's name is known only from Joan's obituary in the Tewkesbury Annals, where she is called "Regina Clementina" (Queen Clemence); there is no evidence that her mother was in fact of royal blood.
-Joan may have been born in France, and probably spent part of her childhood there, as King John had her brought to the Kingdom of England from Normandy in December 1203, in preparation for a marriage alliance to Prince Llywelyn ap Iorwerth.
+Joan may have been born in France, and probably spent part of her childhood there, as King John had her brought to England from Normandy in December 1203, in preparation for a marriage alliance to Llywelyn ab Iorwerth, Prince of Gwynedd.

-Thomas Pennant, in "Tours in Wales", Volume 2, published London, 1810, writes : "It is said that Llewelyn the Great had near this place [Trefriw] a palace; ...
+The antiquary Thomas Pennant, in the second volume of his Tours in Wales, published in London in 1810, wrote: "It is said that Llewelyn the Great had near this place [Trefriw] a palace; ...
 The church of Trefriw was originally built by Llewelyn, for the ease of his princess, who before was obliged to go on foot to Llanrhychwyn, a long walk among the mountains."